-While waiting on publishers to decide if they could share his vision, Stephen self published a collection of thirteen short stories:
+While waiting for publishers to decide if they could share his vision, Stephen self-published a collection of thirteen short stories:

 Stephen’s novel is drenched in pagan, ecological philosophy and this is a predominantly secular, prosaic world…

-And so Stephen decided to release ‘FORGOTTEN THINGS’ himself…
+And so, in summer 2015, Stephen decided to release ‘Forgotten Things’ himself…